 Vaccines are one of the great public health advances of the 20th century, and prevent hundreds of thousands of illnesses in the US every year.
 Vaccines protect both the person vaccinated and those around them from serious diseases, a concept known as herd immunity.
 Herd immunity protects other members of the community, such as babies too young to be vaccinated or those who cannot receive immunizations because of a medical condition.

-School immunization requirements exist to protect students and members of their community from serious vaccine-preventable diseases by ensuring high vaccination rates.
 Students in kindergarten through 12th grade are required to be immunized with DTaP/Tdap, polio, MMR, Hepatitis B, and Varicella vaccines.

 School immunization rates provide insight into the vaccine coverage in communities across the state.
 Since immunization rates are not uniform across the state, school immunization data highlight areas that may be more susceptible to vaccine-preventable diseases.
 These data also show the importance of maintaining high immunization rates.